 “Thank you for your participation.
 I’d now like you to do a second task designed to investigate how well you remember the objects you saw earlier.
 On each trial, you will see two pictures of the same object.
-One will be the picture of that object that you saw when you were doing the letter judgment task.
+One will be a picture of the object you saw when you were doing the letter judgment task.
 The other will be a picture of that object in a different state — it could be rotated, opened, closed, and so on.
 Your job is to identify the image you saw before.
 In each trial, one of the pictures will be on the right side of the screen and the other will be on the left.
-Press the right or left arrow key to indicate the image that you think is the one you saw before.
+Press the right or left arrow key to indicate the image you think is the one you saw before.
 If you are unsure, just guess.”

 As the instructions describe, each trial of the test phase includes an image from the encoding phase along with its paired state image.
 Present the images in a different random order from the encoding phase (Figure 4).

 To analyze the results, compute the proportion of correct responses made by the participant during the test phase.
 With 100 images, participants should correctly identify between 65 and 95, on average.
 Note that 50 would be the expected outcome (on average) if one simply guessed and actually remembered nothing about the images.
 So performances better than 50% indicate that images were encoded into long-term memory during the cover task.

-Cover Task Variation.

-The basic incidental encoding procedure has been used to ask many different kinds of questions about the nature of long-term memory.
-In order to do this, contrast the performances with different cover tasks.
-This allows a researcher to ask about the kinds of engagement that support better (or worse) incidental encoding into long-term memory.

-One classic effect deals with levels of processing.
-To investigate the effects of levels of processing on memory encoding, test half the participants using the letter cover task described already (“Does the name of this object have a letter ‘C’ in it?”).
-This is an impersonal, and relatively superficial way, to evaluate an object.

-Have the other half of the participants do a different cover task designed to engage personal and more detailed processing.
-Explain the following instructions to the participant:

-“On each trial of the experiment, you will be shown a common object for 2 seconds.
-Your task is to report whether you have ever touched an object like the one shown.
-Think for a moment, and then press the ‘Y’ key if you can think of a time that you have touched such an object, or press the ‘N’ key if you cannot think of such a time.
-We are using this experiment to quantify how frequently people interact with basic objects.
-This is a process known as ‘norming.’
-We will use the results of this experiment to analyze the results of future experiments that use these images as a stimulus set.”

-Note that the last part of the instructions is there to convince the participant of the “cover.”
-It supplies a reason for asking them to complete a somewhat odd task, just like the suggestion that the experiment is designed to investigate language supplies a reason for the letter “C” task.

-After the incidental encoding phase is complete, have these participants do a surprise retrieval test identical to the one described previously, completed by the other group of participants.

 Representative Results: